Editor’s note: Scott Nichols is the founder and principal of Food’s Future. Its mission is to accelerate the expansion of responsible aquaculture.

-Editor’s Note: Scott Nichols is the founder and principal of Food’s Future.
-Food’s Future’s mission is to accelerate the expansion of responsible aquaculture.
-At Food’s Future, Scott works to create a food future filled with a plentiful supply of healthful and delicious fish.
-He does this by assisting businesses that create aquaculture feeds, raise fish and expand markets for farmed fish.
-He is now AFN’s resident fish geek.
+Scott works to create a food future filled with a plentiful supply of healthful and delicious fish by assisting businesses that create aquaculture feeds, raise fish, and expand markets for farmed fish.
+The views expressed in this article are the author’s own and do not necessarily reflect those of AFN.

 A farm on the water does the same thing as a farm on the land.
 It grows what we eat.
 The techniques differ but the endpoint is the same: dinner.